 What Is a Barista, and How To Become One

-Coffee industry is booming, and even with the dent made by the quarantines and lockdowns, coffee shops are still a the choice of hospitality establishment for many people looking for a place to relax.
+industry is booming, and even with the dent made by the quarantines and lockdowns, coffee shops are still a the choice of hospitality establishment for many people looking for a place to relax.
 No wonder that the job is still in high demand.

-In this article, we will show you what is a barista, what skills a barista needs to have, and why is great even if you don't want to work in the coffee industry.
+In this article, we will show you what is a barista, what skills a barista needs to have, and why coffee knowledge is great even if you don’t want to work in the coffee industry.

 If you wondered what a barista does, or what it takes to become one, wonder no more!